wwarthen/RomWBW/Source/Doc/Applications.md

 The purpose of this utility is to allow the copying of whole disk slices from one disk slice to another slice

-This tool is only supported by RomWBW HBIOS, it uses HDIOS for all its disk IO.
+This tool is only supported by RomWBW HBIOS, it uses HBIOS for all its disk IO.
 UNA UBIOS is not supported by this tool.

 This tool is running on CP/M 2.2 or 3.0 and has access to full 64kb of